Chao-Xi/jxazurebook/docs/az305/7az305_summary.md

 # Az305 - Summary 3

-## Azure AD Connect
+## 1 Azure AD Connect

 **Azure AD Connect** is a tool provided by Microsoft that enables organizations to **synchronize on-premises Active Directory with Azure Active Directory (Azure AD).**

-This synchronization enables organizations to extend their on-premises identities and security policies to the cloud and enable seamless access to cloud-based applications.
+**This synchronization enables organizations to extend their on-premises identities and security policies to the cloud and enable seamless access to cloud-based applications.**

 ![Alt Image Text](../images/az305_7_1.png "Body image")

-### Azure AD Connect
+### 1-1 Azure AD Connect

 Azure AD Connect has the following features:

 **Password Hash Synchronization** - This feature syncs user password hashes from on-premises AD to Azure AD, enabling the same sign-in method for both.

-**Pass-through Authentication** - This allows users to maintain the same password across on-premises and cloud platforms without needing a separate federated environment setup.
+**Pass-through Authentication** - This allows users to maintain the **same password across on-premises and cloud platforms without needing a separate federated environment setup**.

 **Federation Integration** - An optional feature, it facilitates a hybrid setup using on-premises AD FS infrastructure and provides management tools like certificate renewal and server deployment.